-David Essner Mathematics Competition XXXIII
+David Essner Mathematics Competition XXXIV

 The David Essner Mathematics Competition was established as a memorial to David Essner and is sponsored by the Essner Family and the University of Miami Department of Mathematics.
 Since the academic year 1981-1982 it has been an annual competition that seeks to recognize outstanding mathematical talent among the secondary school students of Miami-Dade County in Florida.

 - The competition is open to all secondary schools, public and private, in Miami-Dade County.

 - The competition is a 3 hour exam consisting of a handful of problems whose solutions require creative mathematical thought.

 - The top scoring students are invited to an awards reception, along with parents or other guests and school representatives.
 Awards to the Top Five include cash prizes, plaques and mathematics books; certificates are provided to the other winners.